 "You talk too damn much and too damn much of it is about you."

-7. The Life And Adventures Of Martin Chuzzlewit, Charles DickensBuy now from Amazon
+8. The Adventures Of Huckleberry Finn, Mark TwainBuy now from Amazon

 “I misjudged you… You’re not a moron.
 You’re only a case of arrested development.”